 How to mitigate security risk: Introduce a strong password policy requiring minimum password length and complexity for all accounts and two-factor authentication where possible.
 Your password policy should also include scheduled password changes and account lockouts after repeated login failures.
 In addition, introduce using password managers to prevent people from storing passwords insecurely.

 6. Install Security Patches and Updates

-The vendors responsible for operating systems, antiviruses, and other widely-used software constantly release updates for their products.
+The vendors responsible for operating systems, antiviruses, and other widely used software constantly release product updates.
 Whether they add new features or mitigate security threats, these updates are essential to the continued use of these applications.
 Installing these updates can protect you from newly discovered viruses, malware, and third-party vulnerabilities.

 7. Encrypt and Backup Your Data

 Backups are critical to ensuring business continuity after a crisis.
 Encryption adds another layer of security for your backups, protecting your sensitive information from unauthorized access.
 With these cybersecurity risk mitigation strategies in place, you can easily prevent data loss from ransomware attacks, data breaches, or human error.